Olf0/sfos-upgrade/README.md

   Emits a brief usage description.

 When an upgrade succeeded, reboot and do not miss to run **post_sfos-upgrade** (as root) then!
-Not running it will result in an huge upgrade log file (containing many duplicate entries) and may result (as any SailfishOS upgrade at the command line without tidying efforts afterwards) in RPMs failing to install ("unmet dependency" / "Fatal error: nothing provides X needed by Y" errors) plus annoying notifications from the store-client that an upgrade to the installed version is available.
+Not running it will result in an huge upgrade log file (containing many duplicate entries) and may result (as any SailfishOS upgrade at the command line without tidying efforts afterwards) in RPMs failing to install (with "unmet dependency" / "Fatal error: nothing provides X needed by Y" errors) plus annoying notifications from the store-client that an upgrade to the installed version is available.

 Logs are originally written to `/var/log/systemupdate_*.log-dupes.txt` and tidied by **tidy_log-dupes** (which is called by **post_sfos-upgrade**) to `/var/log/systemupdate_*.log.txt`.<br />
 <br />